seogier/b0_mapping/readme.md

 print3d.py is a library to interface with a 3D printer over a serial connection for the purposes of field mapping.

 Create a printer object (`p = print3d.Printer(port)`) and use that to control the printer (e.g. `p.move_wait((X, Y, Z))`).

+All inputs to mapping functions are in terms of the magnet coordinates - the Printer class automatically performs the affine transformation into the printer coordinate space.

 Notes for usage:
  - This was designed to work with a Ender-5 Pro, so it may require tweaking for other printers